Gay and Transgender Rights

 There have been no New Hampshire bills to add gender transition-related care to New Hampshire’s insurance laws, although organizations such as GLBTQ Legal Advocates & Defenders advocate for such a change.

-The state's first openly-transgender legislator, Rep. Gerri Cannon, is sponsoring a bill this year to make it easier to change gender on one's birth certificate.
+The state's first openly-transgender legislator, Rep. Gerri Cannon, sponsored a bill to make it easier to change gender on one's birth certificate.

 “New Hampshire should increase legal protections based on LGBTQ status.”